OV3RLORDS-MODS/Node-Manager/README.md

 Keep a close eye on your server with comprehensive monitoring tools.

-Visual Status Indicators: Instantly see if your server is online or offline with dynamic visual cues.
+- Visual Status Indicators:

+Instantly see if your server is online or offline with dynamic visual cues.

+-Detailed Server Metrics:

-Detailed Server Metrics: View essential server information, including IP address, port, player slots, CPU usage, memory usage, and uptime.
+View essential server information, including IP address, port, player slots, CPU usage, memory usage, and uptime.

-Crash & Event Log: Track the last time the server crashed, was closed, or restarted for insights into server stability.
+- Crash & Event Log:

+Track the last time the server crashed, was closed, or restarted for insights into server stability.

 ----------------------—-----------------------—-----------------------—--